 You are not required to pay any charge for exercising your rights.
 We have one month to respond to you.
 If we do not address your request or fail to provide you with a valid reason why we have been unable to do so, you have the right to contact the Information Commissioner’s Office to make a compliant.
 They can be contacted via their website (www.ico.org.uk) or by telephone 0303 123 1113.

 From time to time twentysix may share data collected from you with the following data processors acting under our instructions and for whom we will remain directly responsible to you:

 MSQ Partners, based in the United Kingdom, ICO registration number ZA156809, for the purposes of marketing group services.

-Force24, based in United Kingdom, ICO registration number Z2563684 for the purposes of marketing group services.
+HubSpot, based in the United Kingdon, ICO registration number ZB057794, for the purposes of marketing group services.

 The Data Protection Officer

 Or, we’d prefer it if you sent us an email, to save paper:

 email@example.com or write to ICO, Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF.
 Tel: 0303 123 1113.